Greater Lebanon: Name and conception

-The term Greater Lebanon alludes to the near-doubling of the size of the Mount Lebanon Mutasarrifate, the existing former autonomous region, as a result of the incorporation of the former Ottoman districts of Tripoli and Sidon as well as the Bekaa Valley.
-The Mutasarrifate had been established in 1861 to protect the local Christian population by the European powers under the terms of the Règlement Organique.
 The term, in French "Le Grand Liban", was first used by the Lebanese intellectuals Bulus Nujaym and Albert Naccache, during the buildup to the 1919 Paris Peace Conference.

 Nujaym was building on his widely-read 1908 work La question du Liban, a 550-page analysis that was to become the foundation for arguments in favor of a Greater Lebanon.
 The work argued that a significant extension of Lebanon's boundaries was required for economic success.
 The boundaries suggested by Nujaym as representing the Liban de la grande époque were drawn from the map of the 1860-64 French expedition, which has been cited as an example of a modern map having "predicted the nation instead of just recording it".

 Paris Peace Conference

 Proclamation of the state of Greater Lebanon on 1 September 1920 in the Pine Residence.

 On 27 October 1919, the Lebanese delegation led by Maronite Patriarch Elias Peter Hoayek presented the Lebanese aspirations in a memorandum to the Paris Peace Conference.
 This included a significant extension of the frontiers of the Lebanon Mutasarrifate, arguing that the additional areas constituted natural parts of Lebanon although the Christian community would not be a clear majority in such an enlarged state.
 The quest for the annexation of agricultural lands in the Bekaa and Akkar was fueled by existential fears following the death of nearly half of the Mount Lebanon Mutasarrifate population in the Great Famine; the Maronite church and the secular leaders sought a state that could better provide for its people.
 The areas to be added to the Mutasarrifate included the coastal towns of Beirut, Tripoli, Sidon and Tyre and their respective hinterlands, all of which belonged to the Beirut Vilayet, together with four Kazas of the Syria Vilayet (Baalbek, the Bekaa, Rashaya and Hasbaya).